Integral fast reactor: Onsite reprocessing using pyroprocessing

-Reprocessing is essential to achieve most of the benefits of a fast reactor, improving fuel usage and reducing radioactive waste each by several orders of magnitude.
+Reprocessing is essential to achieve most of the benefits of a fast reactor, improving fuel usage and reducing radioactive waste by several orders of magnitude.

-Onsite processing is what makes the IFR integral.
+Onsite processing is what makes the IFR "integral".
 This and the use of pyroprocessing both reduce proliferation risk.

 Pyroprocessing (using an electrorefiner) has been demonstrated at EBR-II as practical on the scale required.
-Compared to the PUREX aqueous process, it is economical in capital cost, and is unsuitable for production of weapons material, again unlike PUREX which was developed for weapons programs.
+Compared to the PUREX aqueous process, it is economical in capital cost, and is unsuitable for the production of weapons material, again unlike PUREX which was developed for weapons programs.

 Pyroprocessing makes metallic fuel the fuel of choice.
 The two decisions are complementary.

-Summary

-The four basic decisions of metallic fuel, sodium coolant, pool design, and onsite reprocessing by electrorefining, are complementary, and produce a fuel cycle that is proliferation resistant and efficient in fuel usage, and a reactor with a high level of inherent safety, while minimizing the production of high-level waste.
-The practicality of these decisions has been demonstrated over many years of operation of EBR-II.